DaleOrders/AWS-Study-Notes/README.md

 ### 1.6.2.
 EC2 Architecture and Resilience

 EC2 instances are virtual machines run on EC2 hosts (which are physical hardware managed by aws).
 Generally runs instances of all the same type, but different sizes.
+In this example, your instances are in red, other customer's instances are in blue and unused capacity is in grey/light pink.

 ![picture 192](images/5645a0dcbf04f87c5d0d9090e8565785783b5cad614421d0400c2d6687c5a454.png)